ONSdigital/Capstocks/README.md

 ### Aggregate

-For classifications of functions of government (COFOGs) allocated to two standard industry classifications (SIC), these are split into COFOG series, which are mapped to their respective SICs.
+For classifications of functions of government (COFOGs) allocated to two standard industry classifications (), these are split into COFOG series, which are mapped to their respective SICs.

 In some instances negative estimates of capital stock can be produced.
 Given that it is not possible to have negative estimates of capital stock these are set to zero.
 Negative estimates can occur due to either mismeasurement of GFCF, deflators, or incorrect assumptions (for example asset lives).
 We are currently investigating instances of negative capital stock and are looking to identify the cause of these negative values so that the relevant series can be corrected.

 Estimates of capital consumption for cultivated assets are set to zero in line with 3.140 of the [European System of Accounts 2010](https://ec.europa.eu/eurostat/documents/3859598/5925693/KS-02-13-269-EN.PDF/44cd9d01-bc64-40e5-bd40-d17df0c69334).